LBHackney-IT/API-Playbook/docs/data-formats.md

 When it comes to storage, all dates should be consistently stored in UTC without a zone offset.
 Localization should be done locally by the services that provide user interfaces, if required.

-Sometimes it can seem data is naturally represented using numerical timestamps, but this can introduce interpretation issues with precision
+Sometimes it can seem data is naturally represented using numerical timestamps, but this can introduce interpretation issues with precision.

 - for example whether to represent a timestamp as 1460062925, 1460062925000 or 1460062925.000.
 Date strings, though more verbose and requiring more effort to parse, avoid this ambiguity.

 ## SHOULD Time durations and intervals could conform to ISO 8601